40 years of history

 2012: 1.1 million children

-In total, JAM reaches the historic figure of 1.1 million children fed daily.
+In total, JAM reaches the historic milestone of feeding 1.1 million children daily.

 2012